What is the challenge?

 What happens next?

-Given the current situation, and in recognition of the alternative priorities we all have right now, we’ve decided to postpone the deadline for entries for the Digital Apprenticeship Challenge and plan to judge them at a later date (to be confirmed).
-We are just giving everyone a bit more time in these very different circumstances.
+Due to the current extraordinary circumstances, and in recognition of the alternative priorities we all have right now, we've decided to postpone the deadline for entries for the challenge.
+We cannot specify a closing date but we will announce the closing date at least four weeks in advance and judge the entries at a later date (to be confirmed).
+We are just giving everyone a bit more time in these very difficult circumstances.

 If you’ve already completed your video and are ready to submit it then please do and we will let you know as soon as possible when the judging will take place.